thought-machine/please/tools/images/README.md

 Docker images
 -------------

-These images describe a pre-set-up environment for building Please in.
+These images describe a pre-set-up environment for building Please in as well as various auxiliary images as well.
-Currently we only have one for Ubuntu which is the canonical build environment on Linux; in future it'd be nice to add more (e.g. Alpine) once we can support them.
+Currently we only have one build imagefor Ubuntu which is the canonical build environment on Linux; in future it'd be nice to add more (e.g. Alpine) once we can support them.

 Note that various dependencies can be seen as more or less optional (for example there are three Python engines, of which any one is needed